vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 User-managed packages can be installed via CLI by invoking the `tanzu package install` command.
 Before installing the user-managed packages, ensure that you have switched to the context of the cluster where you want to install the packages.

 Also, ensure that the tanzu-standard repository is configured on the cluster where you want to install the packages.
-By default, the newly deployed clusters should have the tanzu-standard repository configured.

 You can run the command `tanzu package repository list -A` to verify this.
 Also, ensure that the repository status is `Reconcile succeeded`.